This happens to be a pretty lengthy post, so in order to make it all easily digestible, here’s an overview of what we’ll be covering.

 |King / Cal King||$1,350|

 However, the MSRP prices are a little deceiving.
-Like a lot of bed-in-a-box companies, Puffy is almost always running some sort of sale or promotion.
-They set prices high on purpose and then pretty much always offer discounts from there.
+Like a lot of bed-in-a-box companies, Puffy is very aggressive when it comes to deals and discounts.
+The company is almost always running some sort of sale or promotion.
 You can typically expect to take $200-$250 off the MSRP price.
 You can check Puffy.com for current promotions or check the discount box on the right hand side of the screen to see what you can save.

 When it comes to mattresses, your weight is very important.
 The same mattress can feel quite different to various sized people.

 Generally speaking, heavy people (250+ pounds) will feel like most mattresses are on the soft side since they exert more force onto the surface of the bed and as a result sink into the top layers more than smaller sized people.
-Correspondingly, lighter sleepers will feel like most mattresses are on the firm side since they exert very little pressure onto the surface of the bed (i.e. they sleep more on top of the mattress).
+Correspondingly, more petite sized individuals will feel like most mattresses are on the firm side since they exert very little pressure onto the surface of the bed (i.e. they sleep more on top of the mattress).

-The company has dubbed its top layer as a “Cooling Cloud Foam”.
+Speaking of the top comfort layer, the company uses its special “Cooling Cloud Foam”.
 This is a proprietary foam that is made of gel infused visco polyurethane foam.
-The top layer is 4” thick and is manufactured with Puffy’s Variable Pressure Foaming (VPF) process.
+The top layer is 2” thick and is manufactured with Puffy’s Variable Pressure Foaming (VPF) process.
 Despite its name, we’ve found that the top layer feels and functions like memory foam.

-This VPF process is a fancy way of saying that the company’s foams are manufactured in an environmentally friendly fashion.
+The VPF process mentioned above is a fancy way of saying that the company’s foams are manufactured in an environmentally friendly fashion.
 Essentially, the foams are manufactured in a closed chamber, which helps to minimize process emissions and cut out harmful chemicals.

-In the construction section above, we mentioned that the top layer feels like memory foam.
-That is true, however, it’s a slightly different memory foam feel than you’re probably used to.
-Instead of a thick, dense memory foam feel, the Puffy mattress has a more of a light, airy memory foam feel.
-The girls on the Slumber Yard team like to use the term “spongy” to describe it.
-As you lay down on the bed, the top layer still conforms to your body’s shape (as you would expect from memory foam) but the bed as a whole just doesn’t seem as dense as say the Nectar memory foam mattress.
+In the construction section above, we mentioned that the top layer of Cooling Cloud Foam resembles memory foam.
+That is true, however, it’s a slightly different type of memory foam feel than you’re probably used to.
+Instead of a thick, dense memory foam feel, the top layer of the Puffy mattress has a more of a light, airy memory foam feel.

 In terms of firmness, this bed is about a medium on our soft-to-firm scale.
-All in all, the Puffy mattress is very accommodating and finds a pretty nice balance between support and pressure relief.
+All in all, the Puffy mattress finds a pretty nice balance between support and pressure relief.

 Yes, in fact (spoiler alert), we think the Puffy mattress is suitable for all sleeping positions.
-In terms of back and stomach sleepers though, the bed provides adequate support under your lower back and trunk.
-Yes, you do sink into the top layer a bit but never to the point where your hips are no longer properly aligned.
+In terms of back and stomach sleepers though, the bed provides a good amount of support under your lower back and trunk.

 However, it’s important to note, the statements above are in reference to petite and medium sized individuals.
 People who weigh over 250 pounds are a different story.
 We discuss large body types in more detail in the coming sections.

 Yes, the Puffy mattress provides a good amount of pressure relief for side sleepers.
-As mentioned above, the top layer conforms and sort of hugs your body.
-As such, you’ll notice that the top foam layer cradles your hips and shoulders well (i.e. your main pressure points).
+As mentioned above, the top layer is soft-to-the-touch and somewhat functions like memory foam.
+As such, you’ll notice that the Cooling Cloud Foam cradles your hips and shoulders well (i.e. your main pressure points).

-Yes, as you can probably guess, we think the Puffy bed will work for combination sleepers.
-The mattress does a good job of accommodating all sleeping positions.
+Yes, as you can probably guess, we think the Puffy mattress will work for combination sleepers as well.
+The mattress is accommodating regardless of how often you switch between your side, back and stomach.

 As we eluded to above, we do not think that the Puffy mattress is ideal for exceptionally heavy individuals due to its all-foam 10″ construction.
 This is not a knock against Puffy by the way or a denunciation against the quality of the bed.
 In fact, we say this about the majority of all-foam bed-in-a-box mattresses.